openequella/openequella.github.io/guides/PushToLMS.md

 Results can be displayed in groups of 10, 50 or 100 per page, with paging displayed at the end of the search results page.
 Information displayed for each matching result can include:
 * Title—the Blackboard name for the resource or resource attachment.
 Select this link to display the original resource summary page.
 * Description—the Blackboard description.
-* EQUELLA resource—the name of the resource in EQUELLA.
+* openEQUELLA resource—the name of the resource in openEQUELLA.
-* EQUELLA attachment—the name of the attachment in EQUELLA.
-(Only displays if the Blackboard resource is an EQUELLA attachment.)
+* openEQUELLA attachment—the name of the attachment in openEQUELLA.
+(Only displays if the Blackboard resource is an openEQUELLA attachment.)
 * Course—the Blackboard course the resource or resource attachment is associated with.
 * Location—the location within the selected Blackboard course (e.g. Content).
 * Date added—approximate time in minutes, hours, days or months since the resource or resource attachment was added to the Blackboard system.
 Mouse-over the number of days to display a pop-up showing the exact date and time.